nithinmurali/pygsheets/README.md

 ## How to Contribute

 This library is still in development phase.
-So there is a lot of work to be done.

 * Follow the [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/) Guide.
 * Branch off of the `staging` branch, and submit Pull Requests back to